CSS-Angie/Food-Forest-Foraging/README.md

 # **_Food Forest Foraging Recipes - Portfolio Project 1_**

 This document contains all the issues necessary to create and develop a website in HTML5 and CSS3 for the website: <a href="https://css-angie.github.io/Food-Forest-Foraging/" rel="noopener" target="_blank">Food Forest Foraging Recipes</a>.
-The website is a part of the course “Full Stack Software Development” at Code Institute and is a showcase of the knowledge I have gained so far.
+The website is a part of the course “Full Stack Software Development” at Code Institute and showcases the knowledge I have gained so far.

 <Screenshot of all 3 devices>
 </Screenshot>